LIVESTOCK HIGHLIGHTS : Top Stories of the Day

 FUTURES MARKETS

-Cattle futures resumed their upward course, closing at the highest point in eight months.
+Cattle futures extended multimonth highs as traders bet on strong domestic demand.

-Traders expect cash prices for physical cattle to rise this week, betting that a short-term supply squeeze will force meatpackers to raise their bids if they want to secure inventory for their plants.
+February-dated live cattle contracts rose 1.3% to $1.29275 a pound at the Chicago Mercantile Exchange, closing at the highest point since June.

-Live cattle futures for February delivery rose 0.7% to $1.2765 a pound at the Chicago Mercantile Exchange, the highest close since June 12.
-The more active April contract also rose, as did futures for feeder cattle.
+Futures for feeder cattle, younger animals that need to be fattened before slaughter, also rose.

 CASH MARKETS